Early Years Childcare

 The cold weather didn't help.
 Despite freezing temperatures, the children were still sent for outdoor play, and some even said things like "Cold!
 Go in!
 Go in!".

-I was asked to try and get Silver to sleep today.
+I was asked to try and get S'r to sleep today.
 Normally when a child is being put to sleep, they are placed on the bed and "patted off".
 They're not permitted to get up off the bed; if they do so, we either verbally request that they lie down (which they usually comply with), or we lie them down ourselves.
-This method wouldn't work with Silver.
+This method wouldn't work with S'r.

-Silver's normally very calm, in fact he's outright cheerful.
+S'r's normally very calm, in fact he's outright cheerful.
 However when he doesn't get his way, he throws a tantrum, screaming and kicking about, and he's rather big and strong.
-It seems Silver didn't feel like sleeping yet, so far half an hour, it felt like I was wrestling with him.
+It seems S'r didn't feel like sleeping yet, so far half an hour, it felt like I was wrestling with him.
 At one point he even crawled under a table, and latched on VERY firmly with his hands and legs.
 After an exhausting half an hour, I was told to just leave him be, as he clearly wasn't going to bed.

 Moving Forward